cheomanigua/webdevdocs/content/devops/gcp.md

 who
 ```

 It is recommended to install **fail2ban** to automatically ban IPs that cause too many authentication failures.
+To check all banned IPs: `zgrep 'Ban' /var/log/fail2ban.log*`

 ### Conf